vxmpycl1t/Drag-Race-Simulator/README.md

 # Drag-Race-Simulator
 Drag Race Simulator based on edssb sim.
 I'm updating it until they come back.
 You can also send me a dm in Discord if you find a bug or something that wasn't cool.
 Rainbow#4283
+# 03/15/2022
+* Added Canada's Drag Race Season 2 Finale Format as "Lipsync for the Finale"
+* Votes in Lipsync for your Legacy format are no longer fully visible
 # 03/14/2022
 * Added UK3 Premiere
-* Votes in lipsync assasin format are no longer fully visible (I'll do it for Lipsync for your legacy format too)
+* Votes in lipsync assasin format are no longer fully visible
 * Lipstick Choices in Contestant Progress for lipsync assasin format (I'll do it for Lipsync for your legacy format too)

-# 03/13/2022
-* Added an advance of Team Challenges for Acting and Improv challenges
-* Double Crowning
-* S14 queens stats updated.
-Until Snatch Game.

 # Working on
 Currently I'm working on Canada's Drag Race S2 Top4 Format